seemoo-lab/opendrop/README.md

 ## Requirements

-To achieve compatibility with Apple AirDrop, OpenDrop requires the target platform to support a specific Wi-Fi link layer as well as several libraries.
+To achieve compatibility with Apple AirDrop, OpenDrop requires the target platform to support a specific Wi-Fi link layer.
+In addition, it requires Python >=3.6 as well as several libraries.

 **Apple Wireless Direct Link.**
 As AirDrop exclusively runs over Apple Wireless Direct Link (AWDL), OpenDrop is only supported on macOS or on Linux systems running